Mankeyss/CustomBot/README.md

 This is an prototype of a discord bot ran by an exe file

 # INSTALLATION
-To install the software you will have to do these steps:
+To install the bot you will have to do these steps:
 1. Go to https://github.com/NadeNoob/CustomBot
 2. Click the green "<> Code" button in the top right corner.
 3. Click on whatever you prefer, but I recommend "Download ZIP".